Deng Rong: Career

 When the People's Republic of China and United States established diplomatic relations in 1979, Deng was sent by her father to the Chinese Embassy in the US.
 She worked there for two years.

 From 1984 to 1990, Deng held the official position of Deputy Director of the Policy Research Office of the General Office of the National People's Congress.
 She also served as Deng Xiaoping's confidential secretary from early 1989.
 Since 1990, she has served as the vice president of the China Association for International Friendly Contact.

 In 1992, Deng accompanied her father on his southern tour.
 Among Deng Xiaoping's family members on the tour, Deng Rong was the most visibly prominent.

 Writing

 Deng published books titled Deng Xiaoping: My Father (我的父亲邓小平) (1993) and Deng Xiaoping and the Cultural Revolution (2000).
-A once-planned third volume about her father has not been published as of at least 2024.
+A once-planned third volume about her father has not been published as of 2024.

 Deng has also given interviews revealing details of her father's personal life and personality.

 Deng has sued a publisher in Liaoning over the alleged unauthorized publishing of her biographies.